dwyl/HLS-demo/README.md

 :exclamation: You might encounter sometimes the error "segmentation fault".
 No further explanation on this.

 ### A livebook

+This gives a nice introduction on how to use the amazing `Kino.JS.Live` module.

 [![Run in Livebook](https://livebook.dev/badge/v1/blue.svg)](https://livebook.dev/run?url=https%3A%2F%2Fgithub.com%2Fdwyl%2FHLS-demo%2Ftree%2Fmain%2Flib%2Fhls-demo.livemd)